|

 novel, ZERO MINUS TEN, as well as a short story, BLAST FROM THE

 PAST.
-The short story appeared in the January 1997 issue of Playboy
+The short story appeared in the January 1997 issue of

-magazine.
+over two issues in 1966.
 A new short story, MIDSUMMER NIGHT'S DOOM, appeared in the

-45th Anniversary issue (January 1999) of Playboy.
+45th Anniversary issue (January 1999) of PLAYBOY.
 In this

-unique story, James Bond meets Hugh Hefner at the Playboy
+unique story, James Bond meets Hugh Hefner at the PLAYBOY

 Mansion!
 Another short story LIVE AT FIVE, was published in the November 13,